Texas sheriff says 7 suspects arrested, 11 migrants hospitalized after sting near San Antonio

 Salazar said did not know when the migrants crossed the border but believed they were driven to the area from Laredo, about 160 miles (260 kilometers) away.

-He blamed Mexican cartels for the operation, and noted bullet proof vests and rifles were found on the property.
+Salazar blamed Mexican cartels for the operation broke up Thursday, and noted bullet proof vests and rifles were found on the property.
 Some of the people found at the residence ran, but authorities believed they caught everyone involved.

 “Clearly cartel related,” Salazar said.
 “This is the fault of the bloodthirsty organizations that are bringing them across and putting them in harm’s way.”